Medication Search: Vyloma

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 Each gram of off-white to faintly yellow cream contains imiquimod 37.5 mg (3.75%).
 Nonmedicinal ingredients: isostearic acid, cetyl alcohol, stearyl alcohol, white petrolatum, polysorbate 60, sorbitan monostearate, glycerin, xanthan gum, purified water, benzyl alcohol, methylparaben, and propylparaben.
+Supplied as a pump container which delivers 235 mg of cream with each actuation.

 Before applying the cream, wash your hands with soap and water, gently wash the treatment area with mild soap and water, and allow the skin to dry thoroughly.
 Apply imiquimod cream to the affected skin area once a day just before going to bed.
 Apply a thin layer of this medication onto the clean, dry wart area and rub gently into skin until the cream is absorbed.
 Wash your hands after using the medication.
 Do not apply an occlusive dressing (made of airtight material) over this medication.